occopus/docs/sphinx/source/user/tutorial-advanced.rst

       Keep in mind that Occopus has to start at least one node from each node type to work properly!

 #.
 Edit the ``nodes/da_cloud_init.yaml`` node descriptor file.
 Add your application code!
 In this example we implemented a Grid Data Avenue webapplication.

+This autoscaling project scales the infrastructure over you application while you can run any application on it.
+You have to put your application code into the da_cloud_init.yaml file and start it automatically when the node boots up.
+This way every data node will run your application and load balancers will share the load between them.

 #.
 Edit the ``nodes/prometheus_cloud_init.yaml`` node descriptor file's "Prometheus rules" section in case if you want to implement new scaling rules:

-	- ``{infra_id}`` is a built in Occopus variable and every alert have to implement it in their Labels!
+	- ``{infra_id}`` is a built in Occopus variable and every alert has to implement it in their Labels!
 	- ``node`` should be set to da or lb depending on which type of node the alerts should work.

    .. code::